En-Compass-ing Culture(s): Beyond East/West and South/North

 - Movements and flows – voluntary and forced – humans, goods, ideas

 Notes for authors

 Each author cannot submit more than two abstracts (as first author).

 Please submit your abstracts and panel proposals in word or pdf format by Sunday 1st December 2019 to ESAHelsinki2020@gmail.com

-Please submit abstracts of around, but no more than, 300 words.
+Please submit abstracts of around, but no more than, 300 words to the conference email.
 Please include in the submission the name(s) of the author(s), institutional affiliation, and email address(es).

 Please submit a short outline of the panel session (no more than 150 words) and 3-4 abstracts according to the instructions above.